Applying for reasonable adjustments

 - Is there specialist equipment, computer software or training that may help make your job easier?

-- Consider your hours and location; would you benefit from working from home, flexible or reduced hours, shorter working week, or longer breaks between workdays?
+- Consider your hours and location; would you benefit from working from home, flexible or reduced hours, shorter working week, or longer breaks between work days?

 - Remember to consider those periods when your condition fluctuates or flares, you start new treatment, or experience a setback.
 You may need additional support to help you continue to work, over and above what you have already agreed during the times when your condition is stable.